Anayverma/flask-server/README.md

 # flask-server
-Project By Group 1 on CI/CD
+Project By Group 1 on CI/CD using AWS and Github Actions